Stochastic heat differences between many-particle and density field descriptions: Appendix

 \subsection{FDR of the second kind for the polymer field}

-In this section, we verify the consistency of the FDR of the second kind (eq.~(\ref{FDR_field_mode})) with the basic field eq.~(\ref{BE_rho_q}) for the many-polymer system.
+In this section, we verify the consistency of the FDR of the second kind (Eq.~(\ref{FDR_field_mode})) with the basic field equation~(\ref{BE_rho_q}) for the many-polymer system.
 The derivation proceeds through the steps detailed below.

-To specify the noise term, as with the derivation of eq.~(\ref{BasicEq_n}), we start with performing a temporal derivative of ${\rho}(t,{\bm X}^*)=\sum_{i=1}^M \prod_{q=0}^\infty {\rho}_{i,q}(t,{\bm X}_q)$ under \black{$u_{T,q}({\bm X}_q,\boldsymbol{\lambda})\equiv u_{q}({\bm X}_q,\lambda_2)+u_{e,q}({\bm X}_q,\lambda_1)$:}
+To specify the noise term, as with the derivation of Eq.~(\ref{BasicEq_n}), we start with performing a temporal derivative of ${\rho}(t,{\bm X}^*)=\sum_{i=1}^M \prod_{q=0}^\infty {\rho}_{i,q}(t,{\bm X}_q)$ under $u_{T,q}({\bm X}_q,\boldsymbol{\lambda})\equiv u_{q}({\bm X}_q,\lambda_2)+u_{e,q}({\bm X}_q,\lambda_1)$:

 The first or second term on the right-hand side is rephrased with a derivative of ${\bm X}^*$, respectively: